 Enough said about the market, it’s a historical monument in Mumbai representing Norman and Flemish architectural styles.
-There are repair and maintenance work throughout the year, but the market is always open, except Tuesdays (Weekly Shutdown).
+There is repair and maintenance work throughout the year, but the market is always open, except Tuesdays (Weekly Shutdown).

 The site consists of 5 Hindu Caves.
 The rock-cut stone sculptures in the caves are mainly dedicated to the Hindu God, Shiva.

 The sculptures are majorly damaged and deface, except for a few.
-The name of the island was given by Portuguese when they discovered Elephant statues on the island.
+The name of the island was given by the Portuguese when they discovered Elephant statues on the island.

 Elephanta Caves were incorporated in UNESCO’s list of World Heritage Sites in 1987.
-Currently, these caves are open for tourists and maintained by the Archaeological Survey of India.
+Currently, these caves are open for tourists and are maintained by the Archaeological Survey of India.

 Babulnath is an ancient temple in Mumbai dedicated to Lord Shiva.
 The temple was built in 1890 by Hindu merchants and the Gujarati community.